fpvandoorn/LeanInRome/LeanInRome/S4_Sets_and_Functions/tutorial_SetsAndFunctions.md

 +++

 +++ Indexed intersection and union
-Instead of interscting and taking unions of *two* sets, we can allow fancier indexing sets (that will actually be **types**, *ça va sans dire*): for the intersection, for instance, we have
+Instead of intersecting and taking unions of *two* sets, we can allow fancier indexing sets (that will actually be **types**, *ça va sans dire*): for the intersection, for instance, we have
 +++